wjakelee/x-press-API/README.md

 As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
 The tests will additionally help you identify edge cases that you may not have anticipated when first writing the application.

+## Running Program in Browser

+To run the program in your browser you will need to run the following in the root directory of your command terminal:
+*node migration.js*   -- to initialize your database tables *node server.js*      -- to get your server to start listening on the specified port

+Then you will need to open the *index.html* file in your browser.